Bullying and the dark side of the Neurodiversity Movement

 What’s the Neurodiversity Movement?

 What is this thing, you may ask?
 At first glance it seems like a good idea.
 Autistic individuals fighting to get autism recognized as something to not be ashamed of, fighting for autistics to not be seen as less-than and not bullied.
 Cool, right?
 Of course.
 I’m all for that.
 Charlie, me, and all autistic people, we are just as cool and worthy of being loved and respected as anyone else.

 Here’s where it gets tricky: the majority of neurodiversity proponents that you can find under the hashtag #ActuallyAutistic are extremists.
 Not only are their views on autism harmful, but the vocal ones, in my experience, have been very vicious, and constantly attack autism-parents and autistic adults who disagree with them on social media.
 I’d go as far as to call it harassment in many instances.
 But here, I’ll try to go through each of their arguments separately.

 Neurodiversity proponents believe that:

 “Parents shouldn’t be allowed to speak about autism.”

 Another issue is that they only want to include autistic people who think like them.
 Autistic adults, like me, who disagree with them are, of course, not allowed to speak about autism either.
-They tell every autistic who disagrees with them that they have “internalized ableism to work through.”
+They tell every autistic who disagrees with them that they have “internalized ableism.”
 They go as far as calling parents who express any morsel of negativity about autism, “martyr moms,” and then shame them on social media.
 You can imagine how emotionally painful that is for parents whose lives are already on a roller coaster and who’re doing the best they can raising an autistic child.